vmware-archive/react-starter/README.md

 To run the tests headlessly in phantomjs:
 ```
-gulp spec-app
+./node_modules/.bin/gulp spec-app
 ```

 To run a Jasmine server (on port 8888):
 ```
-gulp jasmine
+./node_modules/.bin/gulp jasmine
 ```
 The jasmine server will watch for file changes and update appropriately.
-Note that `gulp foreman` will start a jasmine server for you.
+Note that `./node_modules/.bin/gulp foreman` will start a jasmine server for you.

 In general, testing a React component will need the line `require('../spec_helper')` as the first line.
 The test will also probably have lines like